-This week we will see how much of President Obama’s historic health insurance overhaul passes judicial review by the Supreme Court.
+This week (June 28, 2012) we will see how much of President Obama’s historic health insurance overhaul passes judicial review by the Supreme Court.
 While I hope that its key benefits such as coverage for folks with pre-existing conditions stay intact, I retain little hope that regardless of the outcome of the Supreme Court case, health care costs will be contained anywhere close to the rate of inflation—particularly if the individual mandate is struck down.
-[Edit: Today the individual mandate was upheld!]
+[Edit: The individual mandate was upheld.]

 Why, at this point in time, I’d just be satisfied if my health insurance premiums stop increasing by double-digit percentage points every year.